student measuring stuff in beaker

 The School of Freshwater Sciences also offers competitive assistantships and scholarships.
 For more information about other financial aid options, please visit UWM Financial Aid.

-Of the MS thesis graduates we have tracked (93% of them), 89% went into a water-related job and 11% enrolled in a PhD program.
+Graduates of our MS thesis programs have high placement rates.
+More than 89% went into a water-related job 11% enrolled in a PhD program.